 - Incorporate diverse components of software engineering to create and deliver services that benefit IT and support teams.

-- Improve service reliability by optimizing the Software Development Life Cycle (SDLC).
+- Improve service reliability by optimising the Software Development Life Cycle (SDLC).

 How can I get a job as a Site Reliability Engineer?